manofmanana/My-Personal-Library-Dashboard/DESIGN.md

 ---

 ## Optimizations
 Indexes:

+sql
+Copy code
 CREATE INDEX idx_books_author_id ON books(author_id);
 CREATE INDEX idx_books_genre_id ON books(genre_id);
 CREATE INDEX idx_ratings_book_id ON ratings(book_id);

-These indexes speed up joins and filtering by foreign keys.

-Normalization:

-Authors and genres are stored in separate tables
+Separate tables for authors and genres prevent duplicates

-Ratings are separated so multiple can exist per book
+Ratings stored separately, allowing future support for multiple ratings per book

-Data enrichment:

-Book covers, ISBNs, and subjects are fetched from APIs like Open Library and Google Books, reducing manual entry
+Book covers and subjects are enriched via APIs like Open Library

 ---

 ## Limitations

-Each book can only have one author and one genre
+Each book currently supports only one author and one genre

-API cover data is sometimes wrong or missing, tiered system of fetching covers was implemented.
-ISBN 10 or 13 numbers work best for accurate covers or for placing specific covers since books have a lot of variant covers.
+API cover data is sometimes wrong or missing

-Authentication is minimal: the admin password is hardcoded, which would never survive real-world scrutiny
+Admin password is minimal and hardcoded (not secure)

+Not multi-user

 ---

 ## Queries

-The database supports a range of analytical queries that go beyond basic CRUD operations.
-Some examples:
+Examples of supported queries:

+sql
+Copy code
-Select all books with author and genre info
+-- Select all books with author and genre
 SELECT b.id, b.title, a.name AS author, g.name AS genre, b.year, b.isbn
 FROM books b
 LEFT JOIN authors a ON b.author_id = a.id
 LEFT JOIN genres g ON b.genre_id = g.id;

-Average rating per book
+-- Average rating per book
 SELECT b.title, ROUND(AVG(r.rating), 2) AS avg_rating
 FROM books b
 JOIN ratings r ON b.id = r.book_id
 GROUP BY b.id
 ORDER BY avg_rating DESC;

-Books with average rating above 4
-SELECT b.title, a.name AS author, g.name AS genre, ROUND(AVG(r.rating),2) AS avg_rating
-FROM books b
-JOIN authors a ON b.author_id = a.id
-JOIN genres g ON b.genre_id = g.id
-JOIN ratings r ON b.id = r.book_id
-GROUP BY b.id
-HAVING avg_rating > 4;

-Count books per genre
-SELECT g.name AS genre, COUNT(*) AS num_books
-FROM books b
-JOIN genres g ON b.genre_id = g.id
-GROUP BY g.id
-ORDER BY num_books DESC;

-Top-rated authors
-SELECT a.name AS author, ROUND(AVG(r.rating), 2) AS avg_rating
-FROM books b
-JOIN authors a ON b.author_id = a.id
-JOIN ratings r ON b.id = r.book_id
-GROUP BY a.id
-ORDER BY avg_rating DESC;

-Most recent books read
-SELECT b.title, a.name AS author, b.year
-FROM books b
-JOIN authors a ON b.author_id = a.id
-ORDER BY b.year DESC
-LIMIT 10;

-These queries demonstrate practical use of joins, grouping, aggregation, filtering, and ordering.
-They turn the schema from a static design into something that generates insights.
+Additional queries include top authors, books above a rating threshold, and counts per genre.

 ---

 ## Conclusion

-This project demonstrates a normalized relational schema, full CRUD support, query optimization through indexing, and API integration.
-It includes not just the schema and queries but also a working dashboard for visualization and interaction.
+This project demonstrates a normalized relational schema, full CRUD support, indexing, API enrichment, and a working visualization dashboard.
+It meets CS50 SQL’s requirements for a final project and serves as a personal showcase of both technical skill and creative design.

-It meets the requirements for CS50 SQL’s final project: a substantial problem, a normalized schema, multiple related tables, complete queries, and a design document explaining it all.

-It is also more than a course assignment.
-It is a fragment of a personal myth: a library waiting for a house to live in.
-For now it is digital, but it may someday become a room with real shelves.

-Maya Angelou once wrote, “Any book that helps a child to form a habit of reading, to make reading one of his deep and continuing needs, is good for him.”
+Maya Angelou once wrote: “Any book that helps a child to form a habit of reading, to make reading one of his deep and continuing needs, is good for him.”
+This project is a step toward building that lifelong habit into code.